Jack Michaels: Early life and education

 Jack Michaels was born in Meadville, Pennsylvania on January 23, 1974.
 He is the son of Mary and Lloyd Michaels, who is an English professor at Allegheny College.
 His father Lloyd was also a sports fan and read him the sports section of the newspaper at a young age, hoping it would nurture his interest in other literature.
 Instead, Michaels became interested in sports, though he described hockey as a "late-developing interest" growing up in Western Pennsylvania, where football was the primary sport.
-He credits the Pittsburgh Penguins' drafting of Mario Lemieux in the 1984 NHL Entry Draft for his interest in hockey and sportscasting, as it was "when the Penguins got good and I started to pay attention to the announcing."
+He credits the Pittsburgh Penguins' drafting of Mario Lemieux in the 1984 NHL entry draft for his interest in hockey and sportscasting, as it was "when the Penguins got good and I started to pay attention to the announcing."
 He was inspired by the fast-paced commentary of Penguins broadcaster Mike Lange, who he compared to announcer Dave Johnson in horse racing, another sport he grew up watching.
 Although Michaels became interested in hockey, he never learned how to skate.

 Michaels graduated from Meadville Area Senior High School in 1991, and attended Ithaca College to pursue broadcasting.
 In his first week of school, he successfully auditioned to be a newsreader and sports announcer for the Sunday morning sportscast on WICB, the college's larger radio station.
 As an announcer, Michaels started with lacrosse and soccer, before getting the opportunity to call his first hockey game, which was for the Ithaca club hockey team.
 He also co-hosted a sports program on Ithaca College Television.
 In the summer of 1994, Michaels interned for HBO Sports in New York City.

 Career

 After graduating from college in 1995, rejection from major sports networks led Michaels back to Meadville, where he became a morning news reporter and sports announcer for WMGW-AM.
 One of his first assignments at the station was to call an ostrich race at the Crawford County Fair; the race involved his colleague who was strapped to an ostrich, causing it to fall over as the race began.
 According to Michaels, he was then paid 75 dollars a game to do play-by-play commentary for the high school Meadville Bulldogs ice hockey team, along with the college football, basketball, and baseball teams at Allegheny College.

 In the spring of 1999, Michaels announced the Penguins Cup final between the Meadville Bulldogs and the Central Catholic Vikings, which he has described as a turning point in his career.
 The afternoon game took place in the Civic Arena, which was to host the Pittsburgh Penguins in the evening.
-Penguins commentators Mike Lange and Matt McConnell were in the building and heard Michaels' calling the game; after the game ended in double-overtime, they approached him and encouraged him to focus on announcing hockey games full-time.
+Penguins commentators Mike Lange and Matt McConnell were in the building and heard Michaels's calling the game; after the game ended in double-overtime, they approached him and encouraged him to focus on announcing hockey games full-time.
 Michaels subsequently sent out recordings of his hockey broadcasts to pro teams across the country, and was hired by the Colorado Gold Kings of the West Coast Hockey League (WCHL) in Colorado Springs later that year.